zsiller38/Engineering4/README.md

 ### Reflection Test 1

-This beam we used what we had found in the perviuos beam and perfect beam theory to greatly odify our old beam.
+After running FEA on our original design we found that our I-beam was thicker and stronger than necessary, but the tip of our beam was too weak and would snap off.
+For this beam, we used what we had found in the previous beam and perfect beam theory to greatly modify our old beam.
 We made the curve of the beam far less and strengthened the mounting area.
-The FEA seemed to say that we would break at the mounting area first but in reality we broke in the middle.
-WE also failed by bending past 35mm first so the next one we need to made it more brittle.
+The FEA seemed to say that we would break at the mounting area first but in reality, we broke in the middle.
+We also failed by bending past 35mm first so for the next one we need to decrease the displacement.
-here is the link: [https://cvilleschools.onshape.com/documents/a0f454c861c2691786377fa6/w/1d6220f831f8dcc8ccb014d1/e/326089d5b23fb66986b4e29d](https://cvilleschools.onshape.com/documents/a0f454c861c2691786377fa6/w/1d6220f831f8dcc8ccb014d1/e/943aaf02dd4e55416d91be8d)
-&nbsp;

 ### Reflection Test 2

-This beam we used what we had found in the perviuos beam and perfect beam theory to greatly odify our old beam.
-We made the curve of the beam far less and strengthened the mounting area.
-The FEA seemed to say that we would break at the mounting area first but in reality we broke in the middle.
-WE also failed by bending past 35mm first so the next one we need to made it more brittle.
-here is the link: [https://cvilleschools.onshape.com/documents/a0f454c861c2691786377fa6/w/1d6220f831f8dcc8ccb014d1/e/326089d5b23fb66986b4e29d](https://cvilleschools.onshape.com/documents/a0f454c861c2691786377fa6/w/1d6220f831f8dcc8ccb014d1/e/943aaf02dd4e55416d91be8d)
+While testing our first beam we found that it broke not only in the middle but also horizontally where the upper I meets the base of the beam.
+To fix this we added braces connecting the base and top of the beam.
+Throughout the second design, we struggled to find meaningful ways to decrease the displacement, and going into the test Zach was skeptical about how much our beam had actually improved.
+The beam ended up holding 4.8 kg before displacing an improvement of 1.3 kg.
+We think this was due to inaccuracies in the FEA and the fact that Chris loaded the weights faster.
+This reduced the time the beam was under stress and therefore prevented the beam from gradually growing weaker as small cracks and breaks formed.
+In conclusion, our beam was very well-designed and strong.
+We cannot overstate how helpful variables are in designs you are constantly iterating.
+Use them when you can.

 ## Media Test